 Make sure you add the IP address and admin username and password of the computer hosting the files.
 You can then theoretically access the share by typing the network address in Explorer on other computers, e.g. \\192.168.0.52\Admin\Adminpassword.

 Failing all of that, there is always the Shared Folders troubleshooter.
 Select Settings, Update & Security, Troubleshoot and select Shared Folders.
 Run the troubleshooter from there.

-Networking in Windows 10 has always been harder than it should be.
+Networking in Windows 10 is just much more difficult than it should be.
 If your PC cannot see shared folders in Windows 10, one of these fixes should have you up and running.
 They have all worked for me.

 Have any suggestions or tips for helping with Windows 10 networking?
 Share them with in the comments!

 We have more networking resources available for you!

 Wondering what kind of router you should get?
 Check out our guide to the right wireless router for your needs.